natemaceri/VOC-TempHumidity/README.txt

-For C++ use in terminal, executable for makefile is 'th'
+for use in terminal with C++, makefile needs to be downloaded executable for makefile is 'th'

 $make th
 $./th